johnlokerse/azdo-pullrequest-hub/README.md

 - Your Personal Access Token is used only for API authentication and is never stored on any server
 - All data processing happens in your browser
 - No data is sent to any third-party services

+### Running the Application

+The Azure DevOps Pull Request Hub is a simple HTML-based application that runs entirely in your browser without requiring any server or installation:

+1. **Local Usage**:
+   - Download or clone this repository
+   - Simply open the `index.html` file in any modern web browser
+   - That's it!
+No server setup or build process required

+2. **Hosting Options** (optional):
+   - For team access, you can host the HTML file on any web server
+   - Alternatively, use GitHub Pages or any static site hosting service